chinchang/kushagra.dev/_posts/2014-01-20-build-git-learn-git.markdown

 console.assert(historyToIdMapper(repo.log()) === '3-1-0'); // Continue on master with 4th commit.
 </code></pre>

 This test basically represents the diagrams we saw earlier explaining the working of branches.
-Lets see our implementation is inline with the theory:
+Lets see if our implementation is inline with the theory:

 <a class="jsbin-embed" href="http://jsbin.com/AqAbEmuN/4/embed?js,console">Build Git - Learn Git (part 1)</a><script src="http://static.jsbin.com/js/embed.js"> </script>

 Wonderful!
 Our implementation is right.
+The final code for this part can be found in GIT repo: `git-part1.js`.

+<a href="https://github.com/chinchang/build-git-learn-git/" class="button button-big">Github Repo</a>

 ### Whats next?
 ---